The Ship That Died of Shame: Production

-Despite being produced by Ealing Studios, the film was shot at the film studios at Wembley Park in north-west London.
+Despite being produced by Ealing Studios, the film was shot at the film studios at Wembley Park in northwest London.
 It was the last feature film to be made there.

 Critical reception

 The New York Times wrote "the little picture ... has a nice strain of sentiment running through it and becomes mildly exciting here and there".

 The Monthly Film Bulletin wrote: "As an adventure story, The Ship That Died of Shame could do with greater pace and variety of incident; the material is thinly stretched, and the prologue, with the rather sickly romantic scones between Randall and Helen, has little relevance to the later action.
 Richard Attenborough is efficiently unlikeable as the slippery and overconfident Hoskins, but George Baker gives a stiff and unrelaxed performance as Randall.
 The direction, though workmanlike, lacks character; one is scarcely made authentically to feel the men's devotion to the 1087, with the result that the animistic view of the ship seems a sentimental fantasy tacked on to a basically conventional thriller."

 Time Out called it "A valuable record of bewildered British masculinity in the post-war years," before dismissing it as "a pretty threadbare thriller"; but TV Guide noted that "With a highly original premise...this movie starts in an exciting fashion and seldom slows down to take on more fuel."

 Writing in The Spectator, Virginia Graham said: "The Ship that Died of Shame is an Ealing production and is conducted with that efficiency and regard for the realities which are the hallmark of these studios.
 Its characterisations, Mr. Attenborough's wide-boy in particular, are defined without exaggeration, and its settings are accurate down to the last wave. ...
 If the direction, by Messrs.
 Reiph and Dearden, is not exactly inspired, it leads us smoothly from of glory to disgrace, missing the shoals of the supernatural with considerable adroitness."

 Leslie Halliwell reviewed the film as: "Thin and rather obvious melodramatic fable."

 The Radio Times Guide to Films gave the film 2/5 stars, writing: "This is one of the more peculiar civvy street pictures made in the decade after the war.
 It lurches uncomfortably between comedy, social drama and thriller as it follows the fortunes of the washed-up crew of a motor torpedo boat, who recondition the old tub and turn to smuggling because Britain no longer has anything to offer its one-time heroes.
 Richard Attenborough is the star of the show, but the uncertainty of tone finally gets the better of him."

 In British Sound Films: The Studio Years 1928–1959 David Quinlan rated the film as "average", writing: "Fable is well-set but hard to swallow."